 Users can customize the columns by applying the desired options to click on the ellipsis icon (three-dot) on each column of your datagrid.

-Conditional Formatting: This allows to you customize each column on the datagrid so that it can be highlighted differently based on your selection.
+Conditional Formatting: This allows you to customize each column on the datagrid to highlight it differently based on your selection.
 You can also set the gradient color by applying the code values.
+Read more here.

 |